Mystery!: Inception and early history

 Mystery! was the second British anthology to come to WGBH Boston after Masterpiece Theatre.
-In 1979, Mobil Oil head of corporate affairs Herb Schmertz offered the idea of an all-British crime series show to WGBH manager Henry Becton.
+In 1979 Herb Schmertz, head of corporate affairs at Mobil Oil, offered the idea of an all-British crime series show to WGBH manager Henry Becton.
 Mobil Oil was already the underwriter for Masterpiece Theater and had seen success with high-profile British series, including The Six Wives of Henry VIII and Elizabeth R. By 1979, WGBH was bringing in a diverse array of British programming, to the point that Mobil saw an advantage to creating a unique time slot for the crime/police drama genre.
-Mobil spent 2.3 million in 1979 and 3.2 million in 1980 toward the shows it sponsored on PBS, including for the kickoff of Mystery!
+Mobil spent $2.3 million in 1979 and $3.2 million in 1980 toward the shows it sponsored on PBS, including for the kickoff of Mystery!
 Not everyone was especially enthusiastic over the genre division between Masterpiece Theater and Mystery!
 Then Masterpiece Theater host Alistair Cooke initially bemoaned the loss of the crime genre:

 I tell you one thing that makes life a little more difficult in choosing was since the arrival of Mystery.
-We’re not able to have the change of pace and tone that we had when we could have had Thomas Hardy and Balzac and then had Lord Peter Wimsey.
-You know that’s denied us know [sic], of course, because it goes to Mystery.
+We're not able to have the change of pace and tone that we had when we could have had Thomas Hardy and Balzac and then had Lord Peter Wimsey.
+You know that's denied us know [sic], of course, because it goes to Mystery.

 One of Mystery!s early successes was Rumpole of the Bailey.
 Other noted successes include The Adventures of Sherlock Holmes starring Jeremy Brett in the title role, Inspector Morse with John Thaw, Brother Cadfael starring Derek Jacobi, and Prime Suspect starring Helen Mirren.
 Agatha Christie sleuths Hercule Poirot (David Suchet) and Miss Marple (at various times Joan Hickson, Geraldine McEwan, and Julia McKenzie) have also been featured.

 Mystery! won both the 1988 Anthony Award and the 1991 Anthony Award for "Best Television Show".